 “The current concept of plagiarism is based on a capitalist view of property and ownership.
 It assumes that everything of value can be owned, bought, and sold and that ideas, knowledge, and art are created by individuals who have the rights of ownership”.

-Every piece of writing that is created is automatically copyrighted.
-Any reproduction of such texts or original ideas can be considered to be an offence of plagiarism.
+All pieces of writing are copyrighted automatically .
+Reproducing such texts or original ideas will be considered an offence of plagiarism.

 As you may know, this includes text, pictures, artwork, videos, and or computer-generated animations.
-However, it might be said that any piece of writing, artwork, or any narrative of any kind is rooted in popular culture, and such works can ever be truly original.
+However, any piece of writing, artwork, or any narrative of any kind is probably roots in popular culture, and can ever be truly original.
 For example, you might see a movie that has similarities with something else that you have watched, with just a little twist to differentiate it.
-However, unless there is something clear that is a like-for-like copy, then this is unlikely to be considered to be an act of plagiarism.
+However, unless something is a like-for-like copy, it is unlikely to be an act of plagiarism.

 The Human Factor